MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-limitations.md

 ### Backup configuration

-- You can create only one active backup policy per underlying service (that is, one for SharePoint sites, one for Exchange online users, and one for OneDrive accounts).
+- You can create only one active backup policy per underlying service (that is, one for OneDrive accounts, one for SharePoint sites, and one for Exchange online users).
 You can add or remove as many artifacts (sites or user accounts) to or from each active policy.

-- Once the sites or mailboxes are added to a backup policy, it takes roughly 15 minutes per 1,000 sites or mailboxes for the policy to activate.
+- Once the sites or mailboxes are added to a backup policy, it might take up to 15 minutes per 1,000 sites or mailboxes for restore points to become available for restore.
+Backups will begin as soon as the policy is in effect, even if the restore points are not yet available.
+This limitation will be completely removed shortly.

-- The retention period of Microsoft 365 Backup product is fixed at one year and can't be configured by the admins.

-- The CSV upload feature for bulk addition of sites or user accounts in the backup policy creation workflow can accommodate a maximum of 5,000 entries per CSV file.
+- The CSV upload feature for bulk addition of sites or user accounts in the backup policy creation workflow can accommodate a maximum of 3,000 entries per CSV file.

-- The rule-based feature for bulk addition of sites via site names or URL in the backup policy creation workflow can accommodate a maximum of 10 keywords only at a time.
+- The rule-based feature for bulk addition of sites via site names or URL in the backup policy creation workflow can accommodate a maximum of 10 keywords at a time.
 Each keyword can have a minimum of three characters and maximum of 255 characters.

-- The rule-based feature for bulk addition of user accounts via security groups or distribution lists can accommodate a maximum of three groups only at a time.
+- The rule-based feature for bulk addition of user accounts via security groups or distribution lists can accommodate a maximum of three groups at a time.
 These rules are static and applied one time only.
-That is, the security groups or distribution lists are flattened at the time of adding to the backup configuration policy and won't be dynamically tracked or persisted in the system.
+That is, the security groups or distribution lists are flattened at the time of adding to the backup configuration policy and won't be dynamically updated in the system if users are added or removed from the original security group, for example.

-- Multi-geo feature isn't supported for SharePoint Online or OneDrive for Business.
-This might affect the visibility of sites in one geo if they have been configured in another geo.

-- Mailboxes and OneDrive accounts that are under legal or in-place holds can't currently be backed up or restored.
+- Backup and restore of tenants that have the multi-geo feature enabled for OneDrive and SharePoint might not work properly.
+We recommend not using the preview version of Backup until multi-geo support is fully enabled.

 ### Restore

+- Site search is case-sensitive and is a prefix-type search.

 - SharePoint sites or OneDrive accounts that are currently in the first stage recycle bin must first be restored from the recycle bin before they can be rolled to a prior point in time via the Microsoft 365 Backup tool.
 The point in time restore via Microsoft 365 Backup won't work if the site or OneDrive is in the recycle bin.

-- SharePoint admins operating the Microsoft 365 Backup tool need to have explicit permissions to the sites they are searching for in the backups to be able to find those sites in the backup and restore them.
+- SharePoint admins operating the Microsoft 365 Backup tool need to have explicit read+ permissions to the sites they are searching for in the backups to be able to find those sites in the backup and restore them.
+In the future, we’ll introduce a Backup role, which will grant SharePoint and Exchange admins full Backup search read rights when combined with their existing admin roles.

-- SharePoint sites and OneDrive accounts being restored to a new URL will have a read-only lock.
-The global admin can still download documents or remove the read-only lock manually.
+- SharePoint sites and OneDrive accounts being restored to a prior point in time are not locked in a ready-only state.
+Therefore, users might not realize their current edits will be imminently rolled back and lost.
+In the future, we will introduce a read-only lock on all sites undergoing a restore.

-- While searching for sites, note that search is case-sensitive and is a prefix-type search.

-- The restored SharePoint or OneDrive sites (in-place or same URL restore only) will have a short downtime during the restoration but won't be explicitly locked during this release.

-- SharePoint sites and OneDrive accounts being restored to a new URL, will not have new destination details populated instantly, they would be populated with a delay of approximately 15 minutes.

-- For the new URL restore, the restored SharePoint or OneDrive sites (new URLs only) won't have the same permissions as original site.
-Only the global or SharePoint admin will have permission to the restored site.
-However, for the in-place or same URL restore, permissions are reverted to the state of the original site at the time it’s being restored from.
-This is likely to continue to be true into general availability.
+- For restores to a new URL, it might take up to 15 minutes for the destination URL to be displayed in the tool once a SharePoint site or OneDrive account restore to a new URL session completes.

+- For restores to a new URL, only the admin who executed the restore will have ownership permissions for the restored SharePoint sites or OneDrive accounts in the new URLs.
+Restores to the same URL will revert permissions to their original state.
+We might decide to change this behavior in the future via a “copy permissions” feature.

+- Mailboxes and OneDrive accounts that are under legal or in-place holds cannot currently be restored unless the destination is removed from legal hold.

 - While OneDrive account and mailbox backups of deleted users are maintained and after the user’s Entra ID is deleted are restorable, search in the people picker UI for that user will not work.
-The user will be displayed as an empty user in results, requiring a guess and check methodology.
+The user will be displayed as an empty user in results, requiring a guess-and-check methodology.

 - Mailbox draft items aren't backed up or restorable.